wopfel/svg-calendar/README.md

 more the bar moves to the right.
 I think an index value greater 5 isn't suitable at the moment, otherwise the vertical bar overlaps the next month.

+The color of the vertical bar can be changed in the CSS file.
+By default, the bar is black.
+Having a section `[bs]` in the TXT file, you can change the styling by setting `.person_holiday_bs` in the CSS file.

 ![Holiday data](documentation/holiday_data.png)